Computer model locks in Eagles vs. Vikings picks, score prediction for NFL Week 7

 The defending Super Bowl champion Philadelphia Eagles are on a two-game skid after dropping games to the Denver Broncos and New York Giants the last two weeks, and they'll look to get back in the win column on Sunday when they visit the Minnesota Vikings.
 Philly is 4-2 on the year while the Vikings are 3-2 and are coming off a bye week after a trip to London.
 This is a "revenge game" of sorts as former Eagles quarterback Carson Wentz will make yet another start for the Vikings with J.J.
 McCarthy dealing with an ankle injury.

 Kickoff from US Bank Stadium Field is set for 1 p.m.
 ET.
-The Eagles are 1.5-point favorites, per SportsLine consensus odds, and the total sits at 43.5.
-Philadelphia is a -132 favorite (wager $132 to win $100) while the Vikings are +110 underdogs (wager $100 to win $110).
+The Eagles are 2.5-point favorites, according to the latest Vikings vs. Eagles odds, and the over/under for total points scored is 44.
+Philadelphia is a -133 favorite (wager $133 to win $100) while the Vikings are +111 underdogs (wager $100 to win $111).
 Before you make any Eagles vs. Vikings picks, make sure to check out what the SportsLine Projection Model has to say.

 Click here to bet Eagles vs. Vikings at DraftKings Sportsbook, where new users get $300 in bonus bets if your first bet wins and three free months of NBA League Pass: